 Rules vs. WYSIWYG

-In a typical word processor like Microsoft Word or Apple Pages, you format the text on screen to look the way you want to appear when you print it or email it to someone.
+In a typical word processor like Microsoft Word or Apple Pages, you format the text on screen to look the way you want it to appear when you print it or email it to someone.
 This is known as What You See is What You Get, or WYSIWIG, pronounced wizzywig.

 The upside is that it’s simple.
 Also, making the text look the way you want is often easy.
 The downside is that when you need it to look different, you have to change the working file, or make a copy first and change the copy.
+And it can be time-consuming.

 As mentioned above, Scrivener is different.
 (Think of it as the class nerd.)
 When you need a formatted version of your manuscript, you use the Compile window to specify the rules Scrivener should use when creating the output.
 Your original text isn’t changed in any way, merely copied into the compiler, operated on by the rules you’ve set, and then output to the file type you chose.